sangyoon-pak/sangyoon_anti_churn_csm_agent/anti_churn_agent/README.md

 - **Manual Refresh** - Refresh button to update tool status
 - **Console Logging** - Detailed tool execution logs for debugging

+### Response Timer Features
+- **Clean Timer Display** - Shows elapsed time without processing indicators
+- **Timer States**:
+  - ⏱️ **Ready** - Initial state
+  - ✅ **2.3s** - Shows final completion time
+- **Timer Reset** - Clean slate reset functionality
+- **CSS Optimization** - Hides Gradio's built-in "processing" text for cleaner display

 ### How It Works
 1. When a user sends a message, the system processes it through the multi-agent framework
 2. As tools are called (customer data access, web search, evaluation), the UI shows real-time status
+3. Response timer tracks total elapsed time for each interaction
-3. Users can see exactly what the agent is doing instead of waiting in the dark
+4. Users can see exactly what the agent is doing and how long it takes
-4. Each browser session maintains its own tool status independently
+5. Each browser session maintains its own tool status and timer independently

 ### Testing with Multiple Users
-- **User A (Chrome)**: Can see their own tool execution status
+- **User A (Chrome)**: Can see their own tool execution status and timer
-- **User B (Firefox)**: Has completely separate tool status tracking
+- **User B (Firefox)**: Has completely separate tool status tracking and timer
 - **Independent Sessions**: No interference between different user sessions

 ## 🔧 MCP Servers